-Pinecones appear everywhere on the ground during the Christmas month, but we don’t bother considering them as decor objects.
-You may be surprised to know that pinecones can be used to create a number of Christmas tree ornaments.
-Have a look at these cute little owls with different expressions on their faces below.
-To craft such cute owls you’ll require colored felt, scissors, a hot glue gun and pinecones of course.
-Crafting them is easy, but if you are not confident, consider the following tutorial.
+Pinecones are everywhere on the ground during this time of the year but we don’t bother to consider them as decor objects.
+They can be used to create a number of Christmas ornaments.
+Have a look at these handmade little owls with different expressions on their faces.
+To craft one of these, you’ll need colored felt, scissors, a hot glue gun and pinecones, of course.
+Making pinecone owls is easy but if you are not confident, consider this tutorial.

-Want to show your passion to travel the world on the Christmas tree?
-Check out this mini globe ornament, which you can craft in a few simple steps.
-You will need a Styrofoam ball, map, glue, glitter, ribbon, a wooden skewer, and a scissor for this Christmas craft.
+Want to show your passion for travel on the Christmas tree?
+Check out this mini globe ornament you can craft in a few simple steps.
+You need a Styrofoam ball, map, glue, glitter, ribbon, a wooden skewer, and a pair of scissors for this Christmas craft.
 Check out the tutorial for help.

-How about decorating your Christmas tree with DIY thread ball ornaments?
-It is a cost-friendly project that just requires colorful threads, balloons, and glue.
-The interesting thing is you can create them in different sizes and colors and even involve the kids.
-The DIY Christmas thread balls will give your tree a rustic appeal.
+How about decorating your Christmas tree with yarn balls?
+It is a cost-effective project that requires colorful threads, balloons, and glue.
+The interesting thing is, you can create them in different sizes and colors, and involve kids in the project.
+See full tutorial at All Things GD.

-You will love this mini felt Christmas tree, which you can make on a budget using colorful felt and jingle bells.
-To craft this adorable mini tree ornament, you need to cut out and glue colorful felt pieces in shape of a pine tree, then attach a jingle bell or star on its top.
-Kids can also be involved if you’re creating a number of pieces to put on your Christmas tree.
+You will love this mini felt Christmas tree that you can make on a budget using colorful felt and jingle bells.
+To craft this adorable mini tree ornament, you need to cut out and glue felt pieces in the shape of a pine tree, then attach a jingle bell or star on top.
+You can involve kids if you plan on making a number of pieces to put on your Christmas tree.
 See the tutorial at Hello Wonderful.

 Miniature Yarn Wreath

 Aren’t these miniature yarn wreaths the cutest DIY Christmas tree decorations?
 They are perfect to make your Christmas tree undeniably beautiful and unique.
-These yarn wrapped wreaths are super easy to craft.
-All you need is little rubber rings, and desired ornaments.
-Wrap up the rubber rings with yarn of your favorite color, and then glue some embellishments to give it a festive look.
+These yarn-wrapped wreaths are super easy to craft.
+All you need is little rubber rings and desired ornaments.
+Wrap the rubber rings in the yarn of choice, and glue some embellishments to give it a festive look.
 See the tutorial for more details.

 Cute Little Snowman

 Christmas is all about enjoying snowfall with friends and making a snowman in the yard.
-There’s a great chance for you to add an equally attractive snowman on your Christmas tree.
-Make this snowman ornament using foam ball and your DIY skills.
+There’s a great chance for you to add an equally attractive snowman to your Christmas tree.
+Make this cute pom-pom snowman Christmas tree ornament using yarn and your DIY skills.

-You can ensure fun-filled winter holidays for your kids by engaging them in this easy Christmas project.
+Ensure fun-filled winter holidays for your kids by engaging them in this easy Christmas DIY project.
 You can teach your kids how to make little pine tree ornaments using cinnamon sticks, colorful buttons, and pine shrubs.
-These greenish tree ornaments will look wonderful when you will pair them with lighting and other ornaments.
+These greenish ornaments will look wonderful when you pair them with lighting and other ornaments.
 See the tutorial for help.

-If you have leftover yarn in your cupboard, bring it to good use by crocheting mini trees that will look adorable on a Christmas tree.
-Crocheting mini trees is effortless and will not consume a lot of your time, you can knit them in just 20-30 minutes provided you have the basic knowledge.
+If you have leftover yarn in your cupboard, bring it to good use by crocheting mini trees that will look adorable on your big Christmas tree.
+Crocheting mini trees is effortless and won’t take much time.
+You can knit them in under 20-30 minutes provided you have the basic knowledge.
 Check out the tutorial for help.

 Glittery Pear Ornament

-A Christmas tree will not look perfect until you add some glitter and sparkle to it.
+A Christmas tree looks incomplete until you add some glitter and sparkle to it.
 You can paint a pear with glitter and decorate it with a ribbon bow.
 The pear will instantly make your tree look beautiful.
 See the tutorial for help.

 Wood Diamond Ornament

-Try making this 3D wood diamond Christmas tree ornament that’s sure to draw attention from everyone.
-This DIY project will require a lot of patience and above average woodworking skills.
-If you want to give it a try, check out the step by step guide for help.
+Try making this 3D wood diamond Christmas ornament that is sure to draw everyone’s attention.
+This DIY project will require a lot of patience and above-average woodworking skills.
+If you want to give it a try, check out the step-by-step guide for help.

 How about decorating your Christmas tree with a mini wood wreath?
 This lovely wreath is made using slices of a tree branch, glue, and other festive embellishments.
-It’ll offer that rustic appeal to your Christmas tree.
+It’ll lend that rustic appeal to your Christmas tree.
 See the full tutorial at Thrifty and Chic.

 Disposable Cup Snowman Hat